 Although Lindsey appears to be free, she is clearly not.
 The fact that her mirror and doll are still there tells us that Lindsey is actually at the same physical place, but her mind has dissociated – the state in which the slave handler can complete programming.

 At the very end of the video, a Monarch butterfly appears on screen, letting us know, once again, that this was all about Monarch Programming.
 In short, through seemingly poetic symbols, the video told the story of an MK slave that is isolated and confined, then subjected to trauma until the core persona has completely shattered.
 A new alter persona is then created and the slave completely loses touch with reality and her own core persona.
 That’s pretty sad and grim … but what do you expect from a song entitled Shatter Me?

-In classic MK-style duplicity, Shatter Me is said to be about liberating oneself’ from fear. but its symbolism communicate the exact opposite: The process of subjecting a slave to mind control.
+In classic MK-style duplicity, Shatter Me is said to be about liberating oneself’ from fear. but its symbolism communicates the exact opposite: The process of subjecting a slave to mind control.
 The video contains almost all of the symbolism associated with Monarch programming as described in numerous other articles on this site.
 Observing the music business as a whole, it is impossible not to see the pattern of recurring symbols appearing in similarly-themed videos.

 Although Lindsey Stirling is not your typical, hyper-sexualized pop star, her video Shatter Me is proof that the Agenda seeks to reach people in all possible niches in order to create one, big, hegemonic, inescapable, MK culture.
 The same way Lindsey spins in a globe, watching butterflies passing by, we are surrounded by mass media, watching seductive images passing us by, not knowing they are actually ugly, vicious bats.
 It is up to us to (truly) shatter that globe of deceit and see reality for what it is.